Spirits Walking Out

-Spirits Walking Out is the debut solo album by Kit Hain.
+Spirits Walking Out is the debut solo studio album by the English pop singer Kit Hain.
 The track "Danny" became a minor success in the charts.
-The tracks "Looking for You" and "Parting Would be Painless" were both covered by Roger Daltrey and released on his solo album Parting Should Be Painless (released in 1984).
+The tracks "Looking for You" and "Parting Would be Painless" were both covered by Roger Daltrey of the Who and released on his fifth solo studio album Parting Should Be Painless (1984).

-The LP was released in the USA by Mercury Records under the title Looking for You, with a slightly different tracklisting.
+The LP was released in the US by Mercury Records under the title Looking for You, with a slightly different tracklisting.